 Tariff setting methodology for electricity distribution/transmission in the Netherlands.

-- a) Brief explanation of the model/methodology. - b) Implementation of yardstick regulation. - c) The rationale for the tariff structure which is set up depending on capacity.
+- a) Brief explanation of the model/methodology. - b) Implementation of yardstick regulation. - c) The rationale for the tariff structure which is set up depending on capacity. - Mr Vincent van Langen, ACM

-Mr Paul Adriaansen, ACM